X8X-XZDX/echo-compile/README.md

 Then, when you come back, you copy your "save file" or take a picture and send it, then continue from where you left off.

-From what I can tell, this works only on GPT.
-But it works on OpenAI and Bing.
+From what I can tell, this works only on OpenAI CGPT.

 If it works on other AI sites, dope, let me know in Issues.